How might we bridge the gap between local residents and civic technologists and enable collaboration in addressing challenges in Chicago communities?

 Accessible to people without tech skills

-Low-cost maintainance
+Low-cost of maintainance

 Measurable engagement